tayloraswift/jss/README.md

 These are the workhorses that do the actual encoding and decoding.

 -   `JavaScriptEncoder` takes a Swift object and, by using key-value pairs that you define in your Swift code, it populates a new JavaScript object.
-The keys are typically defined in an enum that conforms to `JSString`, which provides a typesafe way to refer to the JavaScript object's properties.
+The keys are typically defined in an enum with `JSString` raw values, which provides a typesafe way to refer to the JavaScript object’s properties.

 -   `JavaScriptDecoder` does the reverse.
 It wraps a `JSObject` and allows you to access its properties using the same `JSString`-backed enum to decode the values into a new Swift object.